M10327/MCustomCosmetics/README.md

 - /togglecos : Toggles whether the global cosmetics applies to you.
 - /outfit <create/delete/select/list/clone> (name) : Manage outfits
 - /hair <none> or <r> <g> <b> : Sets the hair color for your current outfit
+- /mannequin <itemdefid or name> : Applies the cosmetic to the mannequin you are looking at

 ### Default Aliases:
 - /cosmetic : /cos
 - /removecosmetic : /rcos
 - /listcosmetics : /lcos
 - /togglecos : /tcos
+- /mannequin : /ma